 - By J. Dana StusterJ.
-Dana Stuster is an assistant editor at Foreign Policy.
-He has studied at the American University of Beirut and graduated in 2010 with degrees in English and International Relations from the University of California, Davis.
-Before coming to FP, his work appeared in the Atlantic and the National Interest, among other publications., Katelyn FossettKatelyn Fossett is an editorial researcher at Foreign Policy.
+Dana Stuster is a policy analyst at the National Security Network., Katelyn FossettKatelyn Fossett is an editorial researcher at Foreign Policy.
 A native of Kentucky, she has previously written for the Inter Press Service and Washington Monthly.
 She holds a bachelor’s degree from Columbia University.

 On Thursday morning, a day before its release on Netflix, The Square was nominated for the Academy Award for best documentary.
 The film chronicles two and a half years of protest in Cairo’s Tahrir Square, following a handful of revolutionaries through triumphs, violence, and disappointments — among the cast of characters, there’s Ahmed, the charismatic young progressive; Khalid, the movie star who has returned home to support the revolution; Magdy, the conflicted member of the Muslim Brotherhood.

 The movie is finished — though it was re-edited to include the protests that ousted President Mohamed Morsi in June and July — but the revolution is still a work in progress.
 Foreign Policy spoke to the movie’s director, Jehane Noujaim, and producer, Karim Amer, about the film, the censorship its faced in Egypt, and the future.
 The interview has been lightly edited for clarity and length.

 FP: We’re now six months on from the point where the documentary ends.
 Has anything changed?